N. Thanabalan

-Thanabalan a/l Nadarajah ([ʈhaɳa]; born 25 February 1995) is a Malaysian professional footballer who plays as forward for Malaysia Super League side Sabah.
+Thanabalan a/l Nadarajah ([ʈhaɳa]; born 25 February 1995) is a Malaysian professional footballer who plays as forward for Malaysia third division football league Malaysia M3 League (AFL)(M3) side Harini FT.
+He is known for his heading accuracy and is widely regarded as one of the best forwards in Malaysia.

 Career

 As a child Thanabalan regularly played football at school field of Sekolah Jenis Kebangsaan Tamil, Sungai Gadut, Seremban while trained by his own father.
 He later furthered his education at Tunku Ismail Sports School in Johor.

-In 2013, Thanabalan signed five-year contract with Negeri Sembilan.
+In 2013, Thanabalan signed a five-year contract with Negeri Sembilan.
 He was listed to the senior team in 2013 season and was given the number 28 jersey.
-He made his debut in a 2-0 home defeat against Pahang on 22 May 2013, coming in as substitutes in the 68 minutes replacing Nazrin Nawi.
+He made his debut in a 2-0 home defeat against Pahang on 22 May 2013, coming in as substitute in the 68th minute replacing Nazrin Nawi.
 He also featured for the Negeri Sembilan U-21 in the Malaysia President's Cup.

 In 2014 Thanabalan made his first ever league start for Negeri Sembilan against DRB-Hicom on 24 January 2014.
 He played for 68 minutes before being replaced by Fauzi Nan.